Galsz/Galsz/README.md

 - 🎓 &nbsp; Studying Computer Engineering at <a href="https://www.uniso.br/home">UNISO</a>.
 - 💼 &nbsp; Working as a computer intern at <a href="https://wvetro.com.br">Wvetro</a>.
-- 🌱 &nbsp; always looking for knowledge in the area of ​​technology.
+- 🌱 &nbsp; Always looking for knowledge in the area of ​​technology.
 - ✍️ &nbsp; My skills in Java, Python, C#, HTML, and CSS are at an intermediate level.

 <h3> 🛠 &nbsp;Tech Stack</h3>